Welcome to TM Hughes & Son Electrical Services Ltd. Whatever your Electrical requirements, we can serve you.

-An inspection establishes whether your wiring’s ok or if you need a full or part rewire.
+An inspection establishes whether your wiring is okay or needs a full or part rewire.
 We’ll also check your consumer unit.

-All wiring installations conform to the latest 17th edition BS7671 wiring regulations (utilising brown wire for live, blue for neutral and yellow/green for earth).
+All wiring installations conform to the latest wiring regulations (utilising brown wire for live, blue for neutral and yellow/green for earth).

-If your property has red, black and green cable, then you could need a full rewire.
+You could need a full rewire if your property has red, black and green cable.
 Rewires are planned meticulously by our professional Electricians ensuring minimal disruption to you and your family when the work’s undertaken.